sw4/codeFiddle/README.md

 ```
 stylesheets:[] // array of stylesheets to be applied to fiddle output
 scripts:[] // array of scripts to be applied to fiddle output
-html.CodeMirror:{} // object of CodeMirror options for HTML editor*
+htmlEditor:{} // object of CodeMirror options for HTML editor*
-css.CodeMirror:{} // object of CodeMirror options for CSS editor*
+cssEditor:{} // object of CodeMirror options for CSS editor*
-js.CodeMirror:{} // object of CodeMirror options for JS editor*
+jsEditor:{} // object of CodeMirror options for JS editor*
 ```
 <sup>CodeMirror options can be found here: http://codemirror.net/doc/manual.html#config</sup>